Francis-Calingo/Visualizing-Migration-in-Canada/README.md

 Over the past few years, Nunavut and Alberta experienced the highest non-permanent resident growth rate, while the Atlantic region was surprisingly low in comparison.

+---

 # Insights Deep Dive
-### Category 1:
+### Time-Series Analysis:

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **There ** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-[Visualization specific to category 1]

-### Category 2:
+* **Seasonality is observed with quarterly immigration data.** Policy changes (e.g., changes to immigration policies following the lifting of all federal COVID-19 regulations in 2022), as well as major historical events (e.g., COVID-19) had visible effects on migration in recent years, but other than that, the patterns in immigration remain largely seasonal, with _____.

+* **The top three sources of immigrants for Canada remain unchanged over the past two decades, while some countries have become a bigger source of migration to Canada over the past decade.** In no particular order, China, India, and the Philippines remain the top three sources of immigration to Canada, with each country taking turns as being the top source.
+Other countries such as Syria and Nigeria have seen an increase over the past decade, with Syria's increase in particular having been fuelled by the recently concluded Syrian Civil War as well as drastic changes in refugee policies stemming from a change in government in 2015.

+---

+### Categorical Data Analysis:

 * **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.